Ivan Jastrebov

-Ivan Stepanovich Yastrebov (Иван Степанович Ястребов, Иван Степанович Јастребов/Ivan Stepanovič Jastrebov; 1839–1894) was Russian diplomat, historian, and ethnographer.
+Ivan Stepanovich Yastrebov (Иван Степанович Ястребов, Иван Степанович Јастребов/Ivan Stepanovič Jastrebov; 1839–1894) was a Russian diplomat, historian, and ethnographer.
 Through his diplomatic activity, he protected Serbs in Kosovo, trying to prevent their emigration and de-Serbization.

 Life

 Yastrebov was born in 1839 in the village of Gromushka, in the Tambov Governorate, into a priestly family.
 He was educated in Astrakhan, which at that time was a business and cultural center of the Russian Empire, and the connection to Middle Asia as a melting pot of European and Asian influence.
 He later studied at the seminary in Kazan, where he spent some years and finished as a student, having learned the classical languages.
-His admission to the Department for the Study of Eastern languages defined his decision to work in diplomacy.
+His admission to the department for the Study of Eastern languages defined his decision to work in diplomacy.

 On 1 January 1866, he was appointed a diplomat in the Russian delegate in the Ottoman capital, Istanbul, where he stayed for a year, with the rank of vežbaonik.
 At this time, Russia played the role of protector of the Orthodox population in the Ottoman Empire.
 On 1 January 1867 he was appointed the secretary and translator in the Russian Consulate in the Scutari Vilayet.
 The consulate was established in order to counter the influence of the Austrian and French consulates.
 He was the Vice-Consul, seated in Prizren, from 1 April 1870 to 18 August 1874.
 During that period, at times, he replaced the Russian Consul in Scutari, and on 5 August 1874 was moved to Scutari as a Consul.
 After a year, he became a member of Andriyashev's consulate commission (on 17 August 1875) for the Sanjak of Herzegovina, until his return to Prizren as Russian Consul on 1 July 1879; he was a witness to the armed conflicts resulting from interests between Russia and Austria-Hungary.
 After Prizren, he worked in the Sanjak of Ioanninna since 6 September 1880, and returned to Prizren 20 February 1881, staying until March 1886.
 He was then moved to the General Consulate in Thessaloniki.

 He died on 8 January 1894 in Thessaloniki, where he was buried.